Valley polarization fluctuations, bistability, and switching in two-dimensional semiconductors: Fluctuations and switching between stable steady-states

 is plotted in Fig.~\ref{fig:crit} by the green dashed line.
 The analysis shows that for $G_-<\langle G_z\rangle < G_{cr}$ the low-$S_z$ ($\langle S_z \rangle = S_z^{(1)}$) steady state solution is mainly realized while for $G_{cr} < \langle G_z\rangle < G_+$ the solution with high $S_z$ ($\langle S_z \rangle = S_z^{(3)}$) is mainly realized.

 Analytical results obtained above are corroborated by our numerical simulations shown in Fig.~\ref{fig:switch}.
 Figure shows the fraction of the time where, in the presence of noisy pump, the high-$S_z$ solution is realized.
-Correspondingly\add{,} red part of the plot shows the pumping regime where $S_z^{(3)}$ steady-state solution is realized, while the blue part of the plot shows the regime where $S_z^{(1)}$ is realized.
+Correspondingly, red part of the plot shows the pumping regime where $S_z^{(3)}$ steady-state solution is realized, while the blue part of the plot shows the regime where $S_z^{(1)}$ is realized.
 Dashed white vertical line shows the analytical criterion $G_{cr}$ found from Eq.~\eqref{G:cr}.
 A good agreement between the results of simulations and analytics is observed.
 The differences at low noise amplitudes are mainly related to the inaccuracies in the numerical simulations at small noise amplitudes where the switching time is particularly long.

-Comparing Figs.~\ref{fig:crit} and \ref{fig:switch} we conclude that the pumping rates range where the low-$S_z$ regime is realized is narrower than the range where the high-$S_z$ regime is realized: the system prefers the high-polarization regime with slow relaxation and large fluctuations.
+\add{One can see that the area where the high-$S_z$ solution is realized is larger than the area with the low-$S_z$ solution, i.e., $G_+ - G_{cr} > G_{cr} - G_-$ for our set of parameters.} Comparing Figs.~\ref{fig:crit} and \ref{fig:switch} we conclude that the pumping rates range where the low-$S_z$ regime is realized is \add{generally} narrower than the range where the high-$S_z$ regime is realized: the system prefers the high-polarization regime with slow relaxation and large fluctuations.